ocaml/v2.ocaml.org/site/learn/tutorials/99problems.md

 >
 > (* Sorting according to length frequency : prepend frequency, sort,
 >    remove frequency.
 Frequencies are extracted by sorting lengths
->    and applying RLE to count occurences of each length (see problem
+>    and applying RLE to count occurrences of each length (see problem
 >    "Run-length encoding of a list.") *)
 > let rle list =
 >   let rec aux count acc = function